bitxiaofeizhang/A2NN-test/README.md

       the test code for implementing the CNN, A2NN, Q-A2NN for optical remote sensing classification.
     hardware:
       adder_PE_code:
-        the code of the adder kernel processing energy
+        the code of the adder kernel processing energy.
       para_rom:
-        the parameter files for on-chip ROM initialization when deploying QA2NN on FPGA
+        the parameter files for on-chip ROM initialization when deploying QA2NN on FPGA.
+      result_count:
+        output result of deploying QA2NN quantized in 4bit on FPGA.
     vedio_demo:
         demonstration of the entire process of deploying QA2NN quantized in 4bit on FPGA.